 When will the Garmin Enduro 4 be released?

 No official date has been announced.
 Based on Garmin’s two-year cadence and the CEO’s H2 2026 outdoor comments, a September–October 2026 launch alongside the Garmin Fenix 9 is the most likely scenario.
+Garmin repeated the same H2 timing guidance on its July 31, 2026 earnings call, without naming the watch directly, which reinforces this window rather than changing it.

 Will the Garmin Enduro 4 have an AMOLED display?